 Domestic parental abduction involves taking a child to another state or even moving to a different location within the same state without permission, complicating custody for the left-behind parent.
 International abduction is even more complex due to differing laws and cooperation levels between countries.

 While domestic abductions have clearer legal resolution paths, international cases face jurisdictional conflicts and enforcement obstacles.
-The Hague Convention provides a framework but doesn’t apply universally.
+The Hague Convention offers a global framework for returning abducted children, but it only works between countries that have signed on.

 Legal Consequences in California

-Under Penal Code 278, it’s illegal for a parent to maliciously take or keep a child from the other parent or guardian’s lawful custody.
+Under Penal Code 278 and 278.5, it’s illegal for a parent to maliciously take or keep a child from the other parent or guardian’s lawful custody.

 In California, parental abduction carries serious penalties: